incidentist/ts_audio_separator/README.md

 # Web Demix2

+** Still in development.
+Not ready for use.
+Help wanted, inquire within!**

 A TypeScript library for running MDX audio demixing models in the browser using ONNX WebAssembly runtime.

 This is a TypeScript translation of [python-audio-separator](https://github.com/nomadkaraoke/python-audio-separator), starting with the `UVR_MDXNET_KARA_2` model.
 Most of the code is dedicated to converting the input audio into a format that the underlying ONNX model expects, and then converting the output of the model back to normal audio.
 This is complicated for the following reasons: